AlexandrosPanag/My_Espressif_Projects/ESP32-C3-DevKitC-02/README.md

 ESP32-C3-DevKitC-02
 ---------------------------

-Unique examples that are only compatible with the ESP32-C3-DevKitC-02 and not the ESP32 - Development Board.
+Unique examples that are only compatible with the ESP32-C3-DevKitC-02 model.
+All of the programs are compatible with my ESP32 Repository which can be found here: https://github.com/AlexandrosPanag/My_Espressif_Systems/tree/main/ESP32.
+In order to avoid the use of re-uploading the same code I highly advise you to check out this repository!

 The model ESP32-C3-DevKitC-02 was provided to me by the Autonomous Systems Laboratory on the University of Ioannina, Department of Informatics & Telecommunications.